mobiusfund/etf/README.md

 Total subnet emissions are equally divided among the supported indexes.

+To avoid conflicts of interest, the TrustedStake app completely ignores subnet 118.
+It will not include 118 in any index, nor stake/unstake any 118 alpha.

 Miner score is calculated using the following formula, where $$S$$ is the coldkey stake amount in Tao, and $$D$$ is the stake duration in days:

 ```math